h5o/h5o-chrome/README.md

 The extension is [available on Chrome Store](https://chrome.google.com/webstore/detail/html5-outliner/afoibpobokebhgfnknfndkgemglggomo)

-Please see [the parent project](https://github.com/h5o/h5o-js) for the outlining code.
+See [h5o/h5o-js](https://github.com/h5o/h5o-js) for the outlining code library, visit https://h5o.github.io/ for details and bookmarklet.

 Published on npm, because it's JS.
 You can also "Load unpacked extension" from `dist/extension` in Chrome.